SNN-SC: A Spiking Semantic Communication Framework for Collaborative Intelligence: Methodology

 \subsection{Training Strategy}

-In this paper, SNN-SC is used to transmit the semantic information from features in edge-cloud image classification model.
-For ease of understanding, ResNet50 (Residual Network) \cite{48} is adopted as an example, and the training strategy of the whole framework is a stepwise strategy.

-Since directly training the classification network combined with SNN-SC from scratch shows slow convergence \cite{22}, we propose a three-step training strategy to comprehensively train the entire model.
-Similar training strategies can also be used when SNN-SC is applied to other classification networks.
+As ResNet50 (Residual Network) \cite{48} has shown impressive image classification abilities and is comprised of several bottleneck blocks linked in series, it is conducive for model segmentation and edge-cloud deployment.
+This makes it an ideal foundation for introducing the model training strategy.
+Since directly training ResNet50 combined with SNN-SC from scratch shows slow convergence \cite{22}, we propose a three-step training strategy to comprehensively train the entire model.
+Similar training strategies can also be used when SNN-SC is applied to other models.

-The first step is to train ResNet50 end-to-end using the cross-entropy (CE) loss function.
-After ResNet50 converges, we choose an intermediate feature as the split point to divide ResNet50 into the edge device part and the cloud part.
-SNN-SC is put at the split point to extract and transmit semantic information through digital channels like Fig. \ref{fig:1}, and SNN-SC will run iteratively for $T$ time steps.
+The first step is to train ResNet50 using the cross-entropy (CE) loss function to reach the desired accuracy of the task:

+where $N$ represents the total number of categories, $ y_{i}$ and $\hat{y}_{i}$ represent the label and the the prediction result of ResNet50 respectively.
+Once ResNet50 has converged, we select an intermediate feature as the split point, effectively dividing ResNet50 into two parts: the vehicle part and the cloud part.
+Then SNN-SC is established at the split point to extract and transmit semantic information through digital channels like Fig. \ref{fig:1}, and SNN-SC will run iteratively for $T$ time steps.

-The second step is to train the SNN-SC framework while keeping the parameters of the ResNet50 fixed.
-The loss function is defined in terms of the cloud classification task loss CE and the average entropy of the bits transmitted through the digital channel, which can be modeled as
+The second step is to train the SNN-SC framework while maintaining the parameters of ResNet50 fixed.
+The loss function is formulated by combining the cloud classification task loss and the entropy maximization loss in Eq. (\ref{equ:4}):

-where $\mathcal{L}_{CE}$ is the classification task loss CE, and $H$ is the average entropy of the transmitted semantic information.
-We argue that entropy can be used to measure the amount of task-relevant information contained in the extracted semantic information.
-Since digital channels will cause the loss of semantic information, maximizing the entropy of the extracted semantic information is beneficial to improve the performance of cloud tasks.
-Given ${z^t} \in \{0,1\}^{c\times h\times w}$ as the extracted semantic information at time step $t$, according to the Shannon entropy in \cite{53}, the average entropy of $\boldsymbol{z}^t$ can be calculated by

-where $p_0$ and $p_1$ represents the probability that the bit is 0 and 1, respectively.
-We estimate $p_0$ and $p_1$ by the frequency of 0 and 1 in ${z^t}$.
-In Eq. (\ref{equ:5}), we constrain the entropy of semantic information by adding a regularization term to the original CE loss function.
-The parameter $\alpha$ is set to 1.0 according to the experiment, which maximizes the entropy of the semantic information.
-Since SNN-SC can be trained end-to-end by using the surrogate gradient, the entropy of semantic information will gradually approach the value of $\alpha$ during training.
-In this paper, we use the Sigmoid function as a surrogate function for the firing step when gradient backpropagation.

 The third step is to jointly fine-tune the whole model.
 The whole model is trained end-to-end, and the loss function of this step is the same as the second step, but with a lower learning rate.